dmsul/site-source/content/pages/tutorial_workflow_2project_org.rst

 Output path
 ~~~~~~~~~~~

-The :code:`util` folder is the same as above.
+The :code:`util/` folder is the same as above.
 The :code:`util/env.py` file will
 also have an :code:`out_path` function that defines where we want the output of
 analyses saved.
 This will usually just point to the :code:`out/` folder,
 however we will often keep the :code:`out/` folder on Dropbox so we can always